gentaro0404/unit-1/Cyrpto Wallet/criteria A.md

 3.The electronic ledger allows users to enter, withdraw, and record transactions.

-4.The electronic ledger can be accessed using a password.
+4.The electronic ledger can be accessed using a login password and uesrname providing privacy for the client.

-5.The electronic ledger is able to show diagram.
+5.The electronic ledger is able to show one diagram about economic acitivity of the client.

-6.The electronic ledger can display the last 10 transactions.
+6.The electronic ledger can display the last 10 transactions of the client trading activity.